Discover the Soul of Shona Culture

 Deeper Insight:

-Chisi hachieri musi vacharimwa.
+Chisi hachieri musi vacharimwa

-Chisingaperi chinoshura.
+Chisingaperi chinoshura

-Chako ndechako kuseva unosiya muto.
+Chako ndechako kuseva unosiya muto

-Chavavana batisisa mudzimu haupi kaviri.
+Chawawana batisisa mudzimu haupi kaviri

 Chiri mumoyo chiri muninga unofa nacho.